dlroxe/eIF4F.analysis/README.md

 ## Install eIF4F analysis package

-You can install the development version of `eIF4F.analysis` from [GitHub](https://github.com/) and load it in the R console.
+Please install the development version of `eIF4F.analysis` from [GitHub](https://github.com/) and load it in the R console.

 ``` r